lukeswitz/AntiHunter/README.md

 > [!IMPORTANT]
 > Blue team tools are a WIP, false positives and missed detections are possible.

 Built by reverse engineering popular attack platforms like Aircrack-ng, Bettercap, and ESP32-based rogue tools, these modules empower defensive monitoring and rapid response.
-They continuously scan for malicious wireless activities, alerting you when threats are detected:
+They scan for malicious wireless activities, alerting you when threats are detected:

 * **Deauthentication/Disassociation Floods**: Monitors for rapid, anomalous deauth/disassoc packets targeting specific clients or APs, which are common in Wi-Fi denial-of-service attacks.
 Triggers an alert if packet rates exceed safe thresholds (e.g., >10 packets/sec from a single source).